 It seems tone-deaf to speak about wins or successes during this trying time.
-But I also don’t want to focus on just the bad things — truthfully, that’s inevitable, especially with how our government is fucking us up — so I’m using this to practice gratitude.
+But I also don’t want to focus on just the bad things — truthfully, that’s inevitable, especially with how our government is doing everything against our welfare — so I’m using this to practice gratitude.
 This is not an escape but a respite.
 Here are a few good things that happened during quarantine.

 I became a better cook during quarantine